 I also spend a lot of time exploring the great Scottish outdoors.

-TH: Why did you initially choose to come to Finland?
+WW: Why did you initially choose to come to Finland?

 Gareth: I initially chose to come to Finland to take up a two year postdoc position in the Department of Geosciences and Geography at the University of Helsinki.